Before drinking, you may want to eat foods high in protein, electrolytes, and other key nutrients.

 For an easy side dish, drizzle asparagus with olive oil, season with salt and pepper, and bake at 425°F (220°C) for 10–15 minutes, or until lightly browned.

-It also contains naringenin and naringin, two antioxidant compounds that have been shown to prevent liver damage and help optimize liver health in test-tube studies (
+It also contains naringenin and naringin, two antioxidant compounds that have been shown to prevent liver damage and help optimize liver health in some older test-tube studies (

 Try cutting grapefruit into wedges and sprinkling the fruit with a bit of salt or sugar to help balance the tangy, tart flavor.